Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 Some instances migrate their domains.
 If the old instance was already deemed worthy of a suspension and the new instance maintains the same staff with no visible attempt to change its reputation, then I deem the new location to be as block-worthy as the old location and make an override.
 It's the same bad actors under a different banner.

+### Refreshing

+**Refreshes are a manual process.** Refreshes update my tier-0 list, but do not update FediNuke; that list is a manually-curated subset of my tier-0 list.
+Every time I refresh, I get prompted with changes (if they exist) so I can review them.
+Since my tier-0 is a subset of the pleroma.envs.net blocklist, all additions should have some level of approval from me already, but I've started giving new additions a second look anyway.
+Manual review, subsetting the pleroma.envs.net blocklist, having a large number of bias sources, and some level of vetting for my bias sources should mitigate the risk of one bias source "going rogue" and compromising its blocklist right before a refresh.

 ### Retractions

 A separate list exists for retractions from my tier0.csv list.
 I don't add entries to my retractions list when I remove dead instances, or when an admin on a removed instance prefers not to be included in it (some wish to remain less prominent).